GCSEComputer Science

 View mark scheme hint

-Explain how binary numbers are converted to decimal numbers.
+Explain how binary numbers can be converted to decimal numbers.
 [4 marks]

 4 marks